Alcohol & Marijuana Policy

 Situations involving a transport to the hospital as a result of illegal drugs other than marijuana or involving other violations (such as assault, disorderly conduct, etc.) fall outside the scope of the medical amnesty policy and may be handled through the student conduct system.

 Incidents involving operating a vehicle under the influence of alcohol, the distribution of marijuana, or involving illegal drugs other than marijuana typically result in a referral to the Student Conduct Committee.
 These referrals to the Student Conduct Committee typically result in suspension or expulsion and may include police involvement.

-Incidents not involving alcohol or other drugs are not considered part of this policy, but they may be considered when determining the outcome of alcohol and other drug violations.
-Similarly, alcohol and other drug violations may be considered when determining the outcome of cases not involving alcohol or other drugs.
+Incidents not involving alcohol or other drugs are not considered part of this policy, but they may be considered when determining the outcome of alcohol and marijuana violations.
+Similarly, alcohol and marijuana violations may be considered when determining the outcome of cases not involving alcohol or marijuana.

 Unlawful possession, distribution, or use of illegal drugs and narcotics, including amphetamines, marijuana, cocaine, heroin, and LSD, renders a student liable to disciplinary action, including confiscation of materials, student conduct action up to and including suspension and dismissal, and/or referral to local police authorities.